jmfd/travel-guides/kyoto.md

 Nijo castle was okay, if you do go make sure to head to the tea house for some green tea and mochi.

+Matcha is clearly the flavor of choice in Kyoto.
+There are many cafes that are dedicated to desserts, ice cream, and matcha flavored drinks.
+I found some great treats at [Kyouhayashiya](https://www.yelp.com/biz/京はやしや-京都市), but I'd imagine there are many other places to go.
+If you need a tranquil spot for a latte and doing some work, [KissaMaster](https://www.yelp.com/biz/キッサマスター-中京区)'s garden views will fit the bill (and you can even purchase leather backpacks there!).

 There's also a few outdoor shopping centers, which were kind of fun.